yevheniinozdrin/Unity-Engineer-Sandbox/README.md

 ## Project Philosophy

-Every project in this repository answers a real engineering question instead of simply demonstrating a Unity feature.
+Each project in this repository focuses on solving a real engineering problem rather than simply demonstrating a Unity feature.

 Example: